krishnabhargav/krishnabhargav.github.com/_posts/2014-09-22-Clojure-Getting-started-with-web-development.md

 The final repository is added to my github at this [version](https://github.com/krishnabhargav/webapp/tree/252027989acd3c1ba20dba4ec8792661df7a3420).

 There are a few more nuances about making REPL work in Cursive - both on the server and on the client.
+Hopefully, I will write about it in the future when I have a fully working solution that is easy to setup and that works both on command line and from cursive.